artzhk/drawcount/README.md

 # ToDo:
 - Save photos path and count number to database, per user.
 Get list of uploaded photos and strokes counted for every pic was in use.
-- Harden containers from attacks from the internet.